UW-TRON-13-OS/rtx/README.markdown

 Libraries are built into lib
 Executibles are built into bin

 Run 'make' to compile the RTX.
 Then 'cd' into 'bin' and run './kern'.
-NOTE you must run from inside the bin directory or the keyboard and crt helper processes will not start, and don't type the quotes.
+__NOTE:__ You must run from inside the bin directory or the keyboard and crt helper processes will not start, and don't type the quotes!

 DISCLAIMER: This is for our own group's project.
 We do not allow direct copying of our source code or any violations of Policy 71.
 Therefore please don't plagerize if you're taking a UW OS course.